paveljurca/quotes/index.md

 .

 There are so many people to feed, but...
 But they are your family.
 So you have to feed them. [..]
 So I have sympathy for a man who can say, "I have a papa"... and who does what he must for his family. [..]
 You could have been my son.
 But you're not.
 Remember that.
-We'll do business, but you aren't family. / Munich, 2005
+We'll do business, but you aren't family. / Munich

 .

-We don't work with governments / Munich, 2005
+We don't work with governments / Munich

 .